theoria-dataset/theoria-dataset/README.md

 There is a [lack of curated datasets](https://manuelsh.github.io/blog/2025/datasets-for-advancing-Theoretical-Physics/) with all important equations and derivations of theoretical physics to train better machine learning models, beyond raw text in papers and books.

-THEORIA bridges that gap; it is the first datasets to provide a high-quality collection of theoretical physics equations, its respective derivations and explanations in a structured format.
+TheorIA bridges that gap; it is the first datasets being built to provide a high-quality collection of theoretical physics equations, its respective derivations and explanations in a structured format.

 We have an open license and encourage contributions from researchers, educators, and enthusiasts in the field of theoretical physics.